erfangc/elastic-patterns/src/main/kotlin/com/example/elastic/concurrency/README.md

 Whereas ordinary updates on Elasticsearch passes in a single value, the `update()` function accepts a function called `next`, which has the signature `(current: String) -> String`

+The `next` function can be invoked repeatedly to build the most correct up-to-date snapshot if a previous attempt to update the index fails

+When an update fails due to a conflict on the server (i.e. someone else modified the document in-between the time you started to process your change and when you attempted to save) the library will encounter a `CONFLICT` HTTP status code.
+Internally the library will invoke `next` again with the most recent copy of the document to produce the next attempt